-Height cards are optional and may be applied for by submitting a completed application form (see "Height Form" under the "Members" / "Forms" page on the AFA website) to the AFA.
+Height Cards are optional and may be applied for by submitting a completed application form (see "Height Form" under the "Members" / "Forms" page on the AFA website) to the AFA.
 There are a number of requirements:

-- (a) Dog must have raced for at least 12 months before its first recorded measurement; - (b) A dog must be entered in the competition in order to have its height recorded on a Height Card Application (Form C8)

-- (c()The Height Card form must be presented to the Judge before the dog is measured; - (d) The form is considered complete when a dog has received the same measurement three (3) times by three (3) different Judges.
-Only one height card measurement may be attained per competition.
-Where the dog has to be measured a second time at a competition, the measure recorded on the form shall be the second measure.
-The measuring Judge must be an approved AFA Judge, but not necessarily officiating at the competition; - (b) The microchip number must have been verified at least once; - (e) When the application form is completed, it must be forwarded to the AFA with an application fee (refer to Appendix F Schedule of Fees).
-The form will be verified and a height card issued; - (f) The height card must be presented at each competition, otherwise the dog is subject to normal measuring requirements; - (g) Height cards issued by the AFA will be good for the life of the dog, subject to 6.5.
-Once a height card has been issued, additional cards for the same dog may not be applied for.
-Lost height cards can be replaced with an identical card (refer to Appendix F Schedule of Fees).
+- (a) A dog may only be measured for a Height Card: - (i) where the dog's birth date is recorded, from 18 months of age; or - (ii) where the dog's birth date is not recorded, from 12 months after the dog first raced. - (b) A dog must be entered in an AFA sanctioned event in order to have its Jump Height recorded on a Height Card Application (Form C8) at that event; - (c) The Height Card Application Form must be presented to the measuring Judge before the dog is measured; - (d) The form is considered complete when a dog has been measured by an officiating Judge in the presence of a second official (being any of another Judge (whether or not officiating at the race meeting), the AFA representative at the race meeting or a current AFA committee member) and at least one of the officiating Judge and the second official is not a member of the same Club and the dog being measured; - (e) When the application form is completed, it must be forwarded to the Secretary of the AFA with an application fee (refer to Appendix F Schedule of Fees).
+The form will be verified and a Height Card issued; - (f) Evidence of the Height Card must be available at a race meeting in order to be taken into account at that race meeting.
+If a Height Card is not available the dog is subject to normal measuring requirements; - (g) Height Cards issued by the AFA will be good for the life of the dog, subject to 6.5.
+Once a Height Card has been issued, additional Height Cards for the same dog may not be applied for.
+Lost Height Cards can be replaced with an identical card (refer to Appendix F Schedule of Fees). - (h) A Pre-existing Height Card will remain good for the life of the dog, subject to 6.5.
+However, despite 6.2(g), application may be made for a new Height Card for the dog and the Jump Height of the dog will then be determined in accordance with the procedure and Table in 6.1.
+When a new Height Card is issued, the Pre-existing Height Card will be cancelled.

-Section 6.3 - Running Heights at Competition (ON TRIAL CHANGES - JUNE, 2017)
+Section 6.3 - Running Heights at Race Meetings

-- (a) A Height Card must be present at a Competition in order to be taken into account at that Competition.
-Otherwise the dog shall be deemed not to have a height card for that Competition. - (a) Where a Height Card is present for the designated Height Dog for a heat, the team shall run at the height specified on the Height Card. - (b) A Height Card that is present at a Competition may not be challenged at that competition. - (b) Timesheets - (i) Teams entering a competition shall fill out in the entry form the running height for any dog less than 14" that could be a height dog for that team. in the entry form. - (ii) The Competition Organiser shall enter the height in the time sheets. - (iii) Dogs that have not yet been measured may have "NM" (Not Measured) in the entry form and should be measured prior to the Competition. - (iii) Any dog that is to be used as a height dog MUST have a height marked on the timesheet. does not have a height marked on the time sheet shall be deemed to be a 14" dog. - (iv)-Heights may be written onto time sheets at any time during a Competition. - (iv) Changes to timesheets shall be countersigned by an officiating Judge or AFA Representative. - (c) Timekeepers who observe that a team is running a height different to the height indicated by the team's time sheet shall bring it to the Judge's attention as soon as possible.
+- (a) Where a Height Card is evident for the designated Height Dog for a heat, the Team shall run at the Jump Height specified on the Height Card. - (b) Timesheets - (iii) Teams entering a race meeting must fill out in the entry form the Jump Height for any dog with a Jump Height less than 14" that could be a height dog for that Team. - (iv) The race meeting Organiser shall enter the Jump Height in the time sheets. - (iii) Any dog that is to be used as a height dog MUST have a Jump Height marked on the timesheet. - (iv) Changes to timesheets shall be countersigned by an officiating Judge or AFA Representative. - (c) Timekeepers who observe that a Team is running a height different to the Jump Height indicated by the Team's time sheet shall bring it to the Judge's attention as soon as possible.

-Section 6.4 - Challenge to a Teams Running Height (ON TRIAL CHANGES - JUNE, 2017)
+Section 6.4 - Challenge to a Teams Running Height